meal-match/backend/README.md

 Open the newly created `.env` file and enter all needed environment variables, listed below.

--   `CLIENT_URL`: The URL of the frontend application
+-   `CLIENT_URL`: The URL of the frontend application.
 -   `DB_USERNAME`: The username the application will use to connect to the database.
 -   `DB_PASSWORD`: The corresponding password for `DB_USERNAME`.
 -   `DB_CLUSTER_URL`: The URL of the database cluster.
 This is what comes after the "@" but before the query parameters in the full connection URL.